eesyuen09/tp/docs/DeveloperGuide.md

 **MSS**

-1. User edit student's info.
+1. User edits student's info.
 2. Tuto updates student record.
-3. Tuto confirms the student's has been updated.
+3. Tuto confirms the student's info has been updated.

    Use case ends.